 - business name

-In addition, if we have your personal information (e.g., name, address, telephone number and/or email), ministry staff can contact you for more information if needed and follow up with you after the complaint has been investigated.
+While you are not required to provide your personal information, if the ministry has your personal information (such as your name, address, telephone number and/or email), ministry staff can contact you to get more information, if needed, and follow up with you after the complaint has been investigated.

-Personal information provided in connection with a complaint is collected under the authority of the Child Care and Early Years Act.
+Personal information provided in connection with a complaint is collected under the authority of the Child Care and Early Years Act, 2014.

-There are some situations where the Ministry may disclose your information.
-For example, the Ministry may decide to disclose your personal information to other organizations, such as police or public health, to allow them to investigate the complaint.
-In addition, the Ministry is required to disclose information to children’s aid societies to allow them to investigate if there are reasonable grounds to suspect that a child is in need of protection.
-The Ministry may also be required to disclose your information if the investigation of your complaint results in a hearing or prosecution involving the child care program.
+There are some situations where the ministry may disclose your information.
+For example, the ministry may decide to disclose your personal information to other organizations, such as local police services or public health units, to allow them to investigate the complaint.
+In addition, the ministry is required to disclose information to children’s aid societies to allow them to investigate if there are reasonable grounds to suspect that a child is in need of protection.
+The ministry may also be required to disclose your information if the investigation of your complaint results in a hearing or prosecution involving the child care provider/program.

 If you do not consent to the collection of your personal information, please do not include any personal information when making a complaint.

-If you have any questions about the collection of your personal information, you can contact the Manager, Program, Policy and Operations Unit at
+If you have any questions about the collection of your personal information, you can contact the Manager, Policy and Program Coordination Unit at